 The Cigarette beetle is typically found in places, where tobacco and tobacco leaves are stored, as well as in domestic and commercial premises, where the following products are stored: dried fruit, nuts, spices, flours, barley, rice, wheat, yeast, medications, leather, woolen cloth, dried flowers.

 Cigarette beetle treatment and control

 The treatment, control and removal of the Cigarette beetle is similar to the one of the other pantry pests.
 Regular inspections and monitoring are necessary, so that a potential infestation can be spotted on time and can prevent further damage to the products.
 As the Cigarette beetle infests a variety of products, both tobacco and cigarettes-related as well as stored products, it is essential that all products are regularly inspected and kept in tightly sealed glass containers.
 This would reduce the chance of developing a pantry pest infestation.
 For commercial customers Prime Pest Control offers specially designed pest management schemes for Cigarette beetle treatment, removal and control, that include regular monitoring and surveys, as well as treatment programmes with heat treatment and fumigation with low-toxic insecticides.

 For domestic customers Prime Pest Control offers inspections and risk assessments, followed by a targeted heat treatment and potentially a targeted spray with human-friendly insecticide, approved for treatments in residential and commercial kitchens, as well as food handling and production industries.
-Initially, our British pest Control Association (BPCA) trained pest technicians, who will thoroughly inspect the property to identify the source of the infestation and all the different hideouts of the Cigarette beetles.
+Initially, our British pest Control Association (BPCA) trained pest technicians inspect the property to identify the source of the infestation and all the different hideouts of the Cigarette beetles.
 Then, according to your preferences and needs, they will recommend the best course of action for the eradication of the infestation.